Yes. Many students mistakenly believe that they can only study psychology in the Bachelor of Psychology.

 Bachelor of Arts students wanting to major in psychology would also major in an Arts subject area (eg. philosophy, history, a language, etc.).
 When you go to a psychology lecture, you will be sitting amongst students from a range of degrees.
 Even students in the Bachelor of Psychology have to study other subjects alongside psychology, but the psychology units they study are exactly the same.

-The difference between the B.Psych and the other degrees is that the B.Psych includes the Honours (4th) year of psychology.
-To progress into the Honours year, B.Psych students have to meet certain grade requirements.
+The difference between the Bachelor of Psychology and the other degrees is that the Bachelor of Psychology includes the Honours (4th) year of psychology.
+To progress into the Honours year, Bachelor of Psychology students have to meet certain grade requirements.
 Students in the other accredited degrees can also study the Honours (4th) year of psychology by applying for entry after they complete their accredited undergraduate psychology program.

 Apart from your ATAR and the accreditation status of the degree, the main issue thing to consider in choosing which degree to enroll in is what other subjects you want to study in combination with psychology.